Sazadur/sazadur.github.io/_pages/team.md

 Before joining UCF, I completed my undergraduate studies in Electrical and Electronic Engineering at Bangladesh University of Engineering and Technology.
 Subsequently, I gained professional experience as a Digital Design Verification Engineer at Neural Semiconductor Ltd. and Synapse Design Automation Inc. Being an DV Engineer, I worked on a number of projects involving my skill set in on-chip protocols, scripting, simulation and debugging.
 Beyond my academic and professional pursuits, I am an avid traveler who enjoys exploring naturally beautiful destinations and trying different cuisines.
 Additionally, I actively engage with social communities as part of my larger commitment to social responsibility and awareness.

-{% include figure.html path="assets/img/kimia_headshot.jpg" title="Kimia Tasnia" class="img-fluid rounded z-depth-1" %}
+{% include figure.html path="assets/img/kimia_headshot.jpg" title="Kimia Tasnia" class="img-fluid rounded z-depth-1" align="right"%}

 #### <a href='https://www.linkedin.com/in/ishraq-tashdid-7051b8194/'>Ishraq Tashdid</a>
 Ishraq is a highly motivated and industry-experienced graduate student in the department of ECE at the University of Central Florida, working under the supervision of <a href='https://www.ece.ucf.edu/person/sazadur-rahman/'>Dr. Sazadur Rahman</a>.
 With a strong focus on Hardware Security, EDA Automation, and Secure Architecture Development, his research work is aimed at addressing the growing challenges of protecting electronic systems from cyberattacks.